feast-dev/feast-workshop/README.md

 **Caveats**
 - M1 Macbook development is untested with this flow.
 See also [How to run / develop for Feast on M1 Macs](https://github.com/feast-dev/feast/issues/2105).
-- Windows development is untested with this flow.
+- Windows development has only been tested with WSL.
+You will need to follow this [guide](https://docs.docker.com/desktop/windows/wsl/) to have Docker play nicely.

 ## Modules
 *See also: [Feast quickstart](https://docs.feast.dev/getting-started/quickstart), [Feast x Great Expectations tutorial](https://docs.feast.dev/tutorials/validating-historical-features)*